timwebster85/mysql-twitter-data-load/README.md

 **Fast way to do this as I see it is a direct import into sql.**

-*Note: I looked at other methods i.e chunking the file using Python and Pandas, but found it to be slow and because I am using a Docker image of mysql I was getting hindered by security issues with the instance (below error).*
+*Note: I looked at other methods i.e chunking the file using Python and Pandas, but found it to be slow and because I am using a Docker image of mysql I was getting hindered by security issues with the instance (below error).
+Workround is to open this but I didn't look into it any further*

 `The MySQL server is running with the --secure-file-priv option so it cannot execute this statement`

 # Steps to get this up and running
+## Step 1 - Unzip training and test data

+Unzip the file [trainingandtestdata.zip](./data/trainingandtestdata.zip) to `./data`

-## Step 1 - build image
+## Step 2 - build image

 Build the docker image tagging it with "timssql" `docker build -t timmsql .`